Arthurgallaxy/Moon_Phases/README.md

 ## 📌 Description
 Our main motivation, for this Python practical, was to challenge ourselves and learn to code by collaborating on GitHub to create an interesting stimulation with its visualization and with a scientific relevance that may be used as a lame educational tool in secondary schools.

 In our stimulation, we want to visualize the dynamic between three very familiar bodies: the Earth, the Sun and the Moon.
-In order to do so, we created three classes: (celestial) bodies, Moon phases pictures and user interface (abbreviated as UI).
-The goal is to provide a user-friendly interface that could be used to visualize the phases of the Moon at a particular data  for an Earth-bound observer.
+In order to do so, we created three classes: (celestial) bodies, Moon phases calculator and app/user interface (abbreviated as UI).
+The goal is to provide a user-friendly interface that could be used to visualize the phases of the Moon at a particular date for an Earth-bound observer.

 Inputs needed from the user:
 - date (formatted as YYYY-MM-DD)